 Capability Development Lab Call Purpose

-Staff at U.S. Department of Energy (DOE) national laboratories are encouraged to submit proposals for funding.
-Proposals must have a principal investigator (PI) from a DuraMAT core lab (NREL, Sandia, SLAC, or LBNL).
-PIs with successful spark proposals from other national labs will be eligible to apply after the completion of their spark proposals.
-Proposals may include team members from industry, national labs, academia, etc., but funding must stay within the national laboratories.
+National Laboratory staff are encouraged to submit proposals for funding.
+Proposals must have a National Lab PI from a DuraMAT core lab (NREL, Sandia, SLAC, or LBNL).
+PIs with Spark proposals from other national labs will be eligible to apply after the successful and timely completion of their Sparks.
+Proposals may include team members from industry, national labs, academia, etc., but funding must stay within the DOE national laboratories.
+More information on working with DuraMAT can be found at https://www.duramat.org/working-with-us.html.

-Proposals must be submitted using the provided Word template.
+Proposals must be submitted using the Word template attached to this email and available at www.duramat.org.
 Proposals are strictly limited to five pages.
-References, resumes, and current/pending support info should be appended to the proposal file and are excluded from the page limit.
+References, resumes, letters of support, and current/pending support info should be appended to the proposal file and are excluded from the page limit.
 No information outside of the page limit will be considered.
-No other methods of submissions will be accepted and no additional submissions will be considered.

-Submitted proposals will be screened for adherence to the above guidelines and relevance to the capability development priorities.
+Submitted proposals will be screened for adherence to the above guidelines and relevance to the targeted DuraMAT critical outcomes.
 Proposals that meet these criteria will be reviewed by technical experts on the DuraMAT Industry Advisory Board using the following criteria.
 Any members involved in a proposal will recuse themselves.
 Each proposal will be considered based on the following metrics:

 Technical Merit (70%)

-- Does the project effectively address one or more capability development priority topic areas?
+- Does the project effectively address one or more critical outcome priority topic areas?

-- What is the potential impact of this proposed capability on the levelized cost of electricity of PV systems?
+- What is the potential impact of this work on achieving the critical outcomes identified above if it is successful?

-- How might the proposed work add to the DuraMAT capability network and integrate with the existing network?
+- How might the proposed work build on the DuraMAT capability network and integrate with the existing network?

 - What is the likelihood that this capability would be effectively leveraged by DuraMAT collaborators in the solar industry?